allanNAIT/allanNAIT.github.io/cpsc1012/01-intro-to-programming/coding-standards.md

     ```csharp
     /*
-    Purpose:        The program will prompt the user for 2 numbers and display the sum
+    Purpose:        Prompt the user for 2 numbers and display the sum
     Input:          two numbers
     Output:         sum
     Written By:     Allan Anderson